Definition of Sinking Fund Formula

 From the point of view of an investor, a sinking fund can be beneficial in three major ways-

 - The interim retirement of debt results in lower principal outstanding that makes the final repayment much more comfortable and likely.
 This lowers the risk of default.

-- In case the rate of interest increase, which lowers the bond prices, an investor gets some downside risk protection because the issuer is required to redeem a certain portion of these bonds.
+- In case the rate of interest increases, which lowers the bond prices, an investor gets some downside risk protection because the issuer is required to redeem a certain portion of these bonds.
 The redemption is executed at the sinking fund call price which is usually fixed at the par value.